 - Very Special Episode: About racism, naturally.

 - Visible Sigh: Starfire, after stopping the two mines from colliding.

 - Wham Line:Cyborg: I thought you said it didn't mean anything!Starfire: No — I said it means, "Nothing."

 - What the Hell, Hero?: When the Titans find out about Val-Yor's Fantastic Racism.

-- You Are a Credit to Your Race: When Val-Yor said that Starfire is "one of the good ones," none of the Titans take it well.
+- You Are a Credit to Your Race: When Val-Yor says that Starfire is "one of the good ones," none of the Titans take it well.
 Raven asks point-blank why why something that is supposedly a compliment still sounds like an insult.